fkleon/cg2011/README.md

 # MiniRT (Mini Ray Tracer)

 A RayTracer developed within the scope of the lecture "Computer Graphics" in WS 2011/12 at Saarland University.
-Please visit the [course website](http://graphics.cg.uni-saarland.de/courses/winter-term-201112/ws1112-cg1000/) for more information.
+Please visit the [course website](https://graphics.cg.uni-saarland.de/courses/winter-term-201112/ws1112-cg1000/) and the [project website](https://fkleon.github.io/cg2011/) for more information.

-The ray tracer is based on a skeleton provided by the [Computer Graphics Chair](http://graphics.cg.uni-saarland.de) of the Saarland University.
+The ray tracer is based on a skeleton provided by the [Computer Graphics Chair](https://graphics.cg.uni-saarland.de) of the Saarland University.
 The website design is based on a free design by [Bryant Smith](http://bryantsmith.com).

 ### Collaborators